cmss13-devs/web/rules.md

 - Streaming the game with no delay.

 Examples of Metacommunication:
+- Wordlessly following a friend around without having any IC communications or interactions.
 - Telling someone where the enemy are, event details or other In-Character information, that would otherwise be inaccessible, through Voicechat, LOOC or other external communication methods.

 ---